A Distributionally Robust Optimisation Approach to Fair Credit Scoring: Data and performance evaluation

+To compare the classifiers, we will use the area under the Receiver Operating Characteristic curve (ROC), as this is a standard method of measuring discriminative performance in credit scoring.
+For all threshold (cut-off) values $\tau \in [0,1]$, the ROC curve plots the True Positive Rate (TPR) (also called sensitivity) against the False Positive Rate (FPR) (or $1 - \text{specificity}$), i.e.

+where $\mathbb{I}(\cdot)$ is the indicator function that equals 1 if the condition is true, or 0 otherwise, and $N_{1}$ and $N_{0}$ are the number of observations for which $y = 1$ and $y = 0$, respectively.

-To compare the classifiers, we will use the area under the receiver operating characteristic curve (ROC), as this is the standard method of measuring performance in credit scoring.
-To test fairness, we will use a relaxation of separation (SP) measure used by \citet{kozodoi2022fairness} and introduced by \citet{NIPS2016_9d268236}.
-This measure is closely related to our fairness criterion in FLR and DRFLR and uses the difference in false positive rates and true positive rates between the protected and non-protected groups in the classification.
+To evaluate fairness, we will use a degree of separation measure (SP) used by \citet{kozodoi2022fairness} and based on a criterion proposed by \citet{NIPS2016_9d268236}.
+This measure considers the difference in the false positive and true positive rates between the protected and non-protected group (smaller values implying greater fairness), as follows: